 Each hour, those people "above the line" in each category will win some Neopoints and a special, random Map Piece from the map you are currently working on (more on that later).
 The map piece awarded is determined by the world of the game for which the piece was won.
 For instance, Carnival of Terror will always award a Haunted Woods World Challenge Map piece.
 Every player is limited to winning a maximum of 3 World Challenge map pieces in a day, regardless of if the pieces are won from the same game in different hours, different games in the same hour, or some combination thereof.

 Because the Map pieces are randomly awarded, it could take a very long time to win a complete set of 20 different pieces for a world.
 Fortunately, there are other ways to get pieces other than by winning them (although every piece will have ultimately come from someone placing in a World Challenge hourly contest).
 Often, you can find World Challenge map pieces via the Shop Wizard or on the Trading Post.
 I do not recommend buying pieces because the cost may not be worth the value of the prize you get for "converting" your map (see below for a more detailed look at the converting process); therefore I recommend using the Trading Post.
 Lots of people are willing to trade most pieces 1-for-1 so you can trade your extra pieces for their extra pieces and everybody wins.
-You can also look on our own Jellyneo Forums or the Neoboards for someone with whom to trade.
+You can also look on the Neoboards for someone with whom to trade.

 What do the completed maps look like?